FormulaStudentTurku/formulastudentturku.github.io/about.markdown

 ---

-Student Formula Turku is a motorsport team from University of Turku.
+Student Formula Turku is a motorsport team from University of Turku founded in 2023.
-Discover our journey of designing, building, and racing high-performance Formula Student cars.

 ## Team